-Several examples of fair market value.
-Fair market value is defined as the price an employee would pay for the same benefit if he/she were to engage in an arm's-length transaction with a third party.
+There are several examples of fair market value.
+Fair market value is defined as the price an employee would pay for the same benefit if he/she were to engage in a transaction with a third party.
 To calculate fair market value, any relevant factors must be considered, such as geographic location as well as current market conditions.
 The actual cost of providing the benefit to the employee may be different than the benefits fair market value.

 The calculation used to value the usage of a company automobile is slightly more complex.
 One may use fair market value.
 In addition, if the automobile could have been part of a leasing program based on a cent per mile basis, the miles driven in the automobile may be multiplied by the standard rate per mile allowed by the IRS.

 If you need help understanding fringe benefits, you can post your legal need on UpCounsel’s marketplace.
-UpCounsel accepts on the top 5 percent to its site.
+UpCounsel accepts only the top 5 percent to its site.
 Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.